Factors shaping lecturers’ adoption of OER at three South African universities

 The Research on Open Educational Resources for Development (ROER4D) project was undertaken to provide a better understanding of the uptake of Open Educational Resources (OER) and their impact on education in the Global ...

-Match: Trotter, Henry; global south
+Match: trotter, henry; global south

-Match: universities; lecturers; Africa
+Match: universities; oer policy